ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

 - `ForceMode.Impulse` – **Instant force affected by mass**; good for sudden bursts like jumps or explosions.
 - `ForceMode.VelocityChange` – **Instant force ignoring mass**; good for responsive or arcade-style movement.

 Mathematically, these modes determine **how the force contributes to velocity and displacement each physics step**.
-Continuous forces accumulate gradually through multiple `FixedUpdate` steps, while instantaneous forces change the Rigidbody’s velocity immediately.
+Continuous forces accumulate gradually through multiple `Fixed` steps, while instantaneous forces change the Rigidbody’s velocity immediately.
 Choosing the correct ForceMode is essential for achieving the **desired feel of movement** in your game.

 ---